-As in the first draft, contingency for any further delay within CSSC has not been included in this Business Plan.
+As in all the draft versions, contingency for any further delay within CSSC has not been included in this Business Plan.
 Consequently, in the event that there are any substantive delays to current programme timelines Xoserve may need to make a further funding request to customers within the life of the Business Plan.